SQL time and date functions

 The now()

-return value is determined at query time and will return the same timestamp,
+return value is determined at query time and returns the same timestamp,

 no matter when in the query plan the function executes.